magento/devdocs/guides/v2.0/get-started/message-queue.md

 </tr>
 </table>

-<h2 id="ce">Messaging in Community Edition</h2>
+<h2 id="ce">Messaging without using RabbitMQ</h2>

-CE installations typically use cron jobs and the CLI to ensure that consumers are retrieving messages.
+If you do not want to implement the RabbitMQ solution, you can use cron jobs and the CLI to ensure that consumers are retrieving messages.
 External process managers can be used instead of cron.

 <h3>Process managemnt</h3>